-OVERVIEW: The Lannan Foundation is committed to supporting innovative and even controversial approaches to the visual and literary arts.
-The foundation also awards grants for programs related to indigenous Native American communities and that promote cultural freedom.
-With at least $223 million in assets, Lannan focuses grantmaking not only on Santa Fe, but also throughout New Mexico and nationwide.
+OVERVIEW: The Lannan Foundation is committed to supporting innovative approaches to the visual and literary arts.
+The foundation also awards grants for programs related to indigenous Native American communities and that promote cultural freedom in New Mexico and beyond.

 FUNDING AREAS: Contemporary visual art, literature, indigenous communities, cultural freedom

-At the end of a recent year, the Lannan Foundation reported over $208 million in assets and over $13 million in total giving.
-Those figures are down from recent years.
 Past grants have often ranged between $25,000 and $250,000.
+The foundation has website pages that list past grantees by program area.
 Although the foundation maintains a national focus overall, New Mexico and Santa Fe typically see a substantial amount of support.
 Lannan's Readings and Conversations Program, for example, brings a wide range of fiction, nonfiction, and poetry writers to Santa Fe.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)